simonknittel/static-site-generator/CONTRIBUTE.md

 Coding standards/style and linting
 ---
 We included [ESLint](http://eslint.org/) as linter for the JavaScript source files.
 You will find the rules in [.eslintrc](./.eslintrc).
 You should configure your editor/IDE to lint your code on the fly (i.e Sublime Text 3: [SublimeLinter-contrib-eslint](https://packagecontrol.io/packages/SublimeLinter-contrib-eslint)).
-You can also lint the files with the Gulp task `lint:scripts`.
+You can also lint the files with the Gulp task [lint:scripts](./gulpfile.babel.js#L50).
 This task will also fix some errors automatically.

 Images
 ===